Guillaume Néry: Filmmaking

 In 2014, during a trip to Polynesia, the couple started their third short film, Ocean Gravity, at Rangiroa atoll.
 In 2016, Néry released another movie, Haven, shot on The Haven, one of the biggest shipwrecks in the Mediterranean, off the coast of Genoa.
 The same year he appeared in Attention - A Life in Extremes, a documentary about extreme sports.

 Néry appeared (alongside Alice Modolo) in Naughty Boy and Beyoncé's music video of the song "Runnin' (Lose It All)", released on 18 September 2015.

 In 2019, Néry and Gautier released the short film One Breath Around the World.
-Filming took place in multiple countries, including Mexico, Japan, and Mauritius.
+Filming took place in multiple countries, including Mexico, Japan, Finland, the Philippines, and Mauritius.